Veronika Mavrikievna and Avdotya Nikitichna

 Duet Veronika Mavrikievna and Avdotya Nikitichna traveled a lot with tours around the USSR, there were also trips to Afghanistan during the war of 1979/1989.

 The duo broke up in 1982.
 The artists began to perform separately.
 But Boris Vladimirov did not live long after that.
 He died in 1988 at the age of 56 years.
 His son Mikhail Vladimirov works in the Moscow Theater of Satire.

 Vadim Tonkov died on January 27, 2001.
 He was buried in Moscow, at the Vagankovskoye Cemetery.

+After the Soviet Union collapsed, a new duet, consist of Matryona Nigmatullina and Klavdiya Tsvetochek portrayed by Igor Kasilov and Sergei Chvanov, commenced.